-Beware time limits Recent case demonstrates why you should take legal advice as early as possible ….
-Fail to do so and you risk being statute barred from making a claim 1.
-Introduction On [...]
+Beware time limits or pay A recent case demonstrates why you must take legal advice as early as possible …. otherwise you risk being statute barred from making a claim Introduction On 18 October [...]

 Does failure to strictly comply with the contract always mean you will fail on a claim for a variation or extension of time?